Grandma’s Strawberry Freezer Jam: Step By Step Recipe Guide

 One of our favorite things about summer is the fresh produce either from our gardens or from local farm stands.
 Our dad usually plants a great garden with tomatoes, zucchini, cucumbers, green beans and more.
 One thing we’ve never had in the family garden is our own strawberry patch.

+This is an uncooked version that just requires a quick boil of water to dissolve the pectin.
 This recipe makes 4 pints of jam.
 So you could definitely make a half batch if you don’t have a lot of strawberries on hand.

 However, we think it’s worth making a full batch.
 This easy freezer jam has a gorgeous red color and tastes delicious on toast in the morning or vanilla ice cream in the evening.